 For your library tutorial and orientation this week, please go through the lesson materials on this guide, including the text, videos, and activities for all the tabs.
 Links to additional information will be provided throughout, but those are optional.
 Don't hesitate to contact me at firstname.lastname@example.org with any questions!

 The UWM Libraries offer access to scores, including parts for chamber ensembles, physical and streaming recordings, and research databases that are valuable resources for personal listening and performance, as well as scholarly research.
 If you're looking for new repertory or something to listen to and don't already have a title in mind, the library can help.

-Here's an example: Although 2020 is "Beethoven Year," many scholars and musicians are taking the opportunity to listen to and perform music that is not so well-known.
-"Musicology Duck," an anonymous music scholar on social media, posted a list of prompts at the end of last year, urging us to "Listen Wider" by working through "challenges" to listen to music you might not otherwise hear.
+Here's an example: Although 2020 was "Beethoven Year," many scholars and musicians took the opportunity to listen to and perform music that is not so well-known.
+"Musicology Duck," an anonymous music scholar on social media, posted a list of prompts at the end of 2019, urging us to "Listen Wider" by working through "challenges" to listen to music you might not otherwise hear.
 But how do you find and listen to new music that meets particular criteria, either for a "challenge," for a particular performance context, or for an assignment?

 To orient you to some of the music resources and services, this tutorial will lead you through a few of the Listen Wider challenges, using library resources.
 For each challenge, you'll see a tab on this guide with a brief explanation of resources, a couple of short demonstration videos, and an activity to try out the tools.
 Please make sure to go through each of the tabs, and work through those materials for each challenge.
 At the bottom of each page, I'll also give a link to a playlist, bibliography, and additional similar resources for you to explore if you're interested.

-The UWM Music Librarian is working through all 30 Listen Wider challenges, with playlists, bibliographies, and search tips.
-Follow along with the Guide below, or via the music collection social media accounts.
+Last year, the UWM Music Librarian worked through all 30 Listen Wider challenges, with playlists, bibliographies, and search tips.
+Check out the results with the Guide below, or via the music collection social media accounts.